Charlotte Hornets (WFL): New York Stars

 It soon became obvious that Schmertz and Baldwin were in no position to finish the season.
 With the Stars over a million dollars in debt and a stadium that was inadequate even for temporary use, the WFL resigned itself to abandoning the nation's biggest market.

 September 24, 1974 was their final game at New York, against the Detroit Wheels (the game was moved from Wednesday because of Yom Kippur).
 Coincidentally, that same day, the Wheels' 33 owners filed for bankruptcy, leading reporters to call the game the "Bankrupt Bowl."
-The Stars blew out the destitute Wheels, 37-7.
-(The game was originally scheduled to be carried nationally by TVS, but the network begged off as both teams were near extinction, to say nothing of the poor lighting at Downing.)
+The Stars blew out the destitute Wheels, 37–7, in front of 4,220 fans.
+The game was originally scheduled to be carried nationally by TVS, but the network begged off.
+Even without Downing's inadequate lighting, it was clear by this time that both teams were headed for extinction.

 Charlotte Stars/Hornets

 While they were packing up for the next night's game against the Chicago Fire, Parilli announced the team was moving to Charlotte for the rest of the season as the Charlotte Stars.
-Part-owner Bob Keating told reporters that Downing Stadium’s poor attendance and substandard playing conditions made it impossible for the team to go on in New York.
+Part-owner Bob Keating told reporters that poor attendance and Downing Stadium's substandard playing conditions made it impossible for the team to go on in New York.

 The league had found a buyer in Upton Bell, the son and heir of former NFL commissioner Bert Bell and himself a former executive with the New England Patriots, after Charlotte mayor John M. Belk helped engineer a deal that made the move feasible.
 Forced to find a new logo literally at the last minute, the equipment man simply stuck the Chicago Bears' "C" logo over the old New York logo.
-Despite everything, the Stars—renamed the Hornets a few days later—put out the Fire, 41-30.
+Despite everything, the Stars—renamed the Hornets a few days later—put out the Fire, 41–30.
 Shortly after they arrived in Charlotte, however, their uniforms were impounded due to an unpaid laundry bill from New York; the Hornets had to practice in shorts and T-shirts until Bell posted a bond for the equipment.
 The team's first home game at Charlotte (the city's first-ever "big league" franchise) was a rousing success, selling out all 25,133 tickets at American Legion Memorial Stadium, leaving some 5,000 out of luck.
-The visiting Memphis Southmen ruined their debut, winning 27-23.
+The visiting Memphis Southmen ruined their debut, winning 27–23.
 In four games at Charlotte, the Hornets sold over 80,000 tickets compared to just 75,000 in seven games at Downing Stadium.

 Toward the end of the season, the Hornets struggled on the field, losing their last four games.
 Off the field, things were not much better, as Bell was still scrambling to get more financing; a public offering hadn't attracted any investors.
 After their penultimate game, a federal judge ordered the seizure of most of the team's equipment (again) to compensate creditors back in New York.